-Spotify’s playlist for global domination
+Spotify’s $30 billion playlist for global domination

 The new free tier has been a top priority for more than a year.
 It reflects how important it is for the company to keep acquiring new customers (and turn them into paying ones), but it also has its own commercial element.
 “Billions of people listen to radio, and most of that today isn’t monetized very efficiently,” Ek says as we chat on the couch in his Stockholm office.
 “Commercial radio, that’s conservatively a $50 billion industry globally.
 The U.S. radio industry is $17 billion, close to the size of the whole global recorded music industry, which is $23 billion.
 And what do people listen to?
 Primarily music.”
 Ninety percent of Spotify’s current revenues come from subscriptions, but if the free product expands, so can Spotify’s radiolike advertising business.
 As Ek notes, with typical understatement, “We still have a lot of room to grow.”

 Apple CEO Tim Cook is seated in his personal conference room inside the company’s spaceshiplike headquarters in Cupertino, talking to me about his love of music.
-“I couldn’t make it through a workout without music,” Cook says.
+“I couldn’t make it through a workout without music,” Cook says, when he and I meet in January to discuss Apple as an innovative company.
 “Music inspires, it motivates.
 It’s also the thing at night that helps quiet me.
 I think it’s better than any medicine.”

 Cook’s words embody Apple’s longstanding critique of Spotify, which is that its algorithms are eroding music’s spiritual role in our lives.
 Cook doesn’t mention Spotify by name but says, “We worry about the humanity being drained out of music, about it becoming a bits-and-bytes kind of world instead of the art and craft.”